chenshelly/Parallel_Computing_MPI/README.md

 we collected the difference in result execution time and made a comparison

-created by Omer Nachshon and Chen Shelly.
+created by Chen Shelly and Omer Nachshon.